ozcelikilker/SDNLab/README.md

     [docker-images](https://github.com/jorgelopezcoronado/SDNLab/tree/master/docker-images)
     found in this repository.
 You can download via http or git.
 Change to that directory (`cd docker-images`).
+    Note: If the downloaded images are not compatible with your system, you can modify the relevant Dockerfile in the SDNLab/docker-images directory to adapt them.

 3. A modified wordpress image (referred as h2), to get it, execute: